caltemose/followmystomach.com/content/travel/guide/markets.md

 After this trip you may never find yourself back at this market so if you see something that might be tasty, taste it.
 Explore the exotic ingredients of other places.

-Even if you know how to cook an ingredient, ask the vendor how they suggest cooking the ingredient.
+*REWRITE:* If you're buying some local specialty, ask the vendor how they suggest cooking the ingredient.
 A passionate vendor will take time to explain how to get the most out of an ingredient.

 ## Don't Go Overboard